- I’ve heard functional fitness/weightlifting/exercising is dangerous…

 We also encourage activity outside of the gym.
 There’s a lot of benefit to less intense training as well as learning new physical skills.

 All that said, it’s also important to understand, as Mark Rippetoe puts it, the difference between “training” and “exercising.”
 We have seen a certain set of the population that could be classified as group fitness junkies.
-They bounce from yoga, to spin class, to bootcamp, to CrossFit, to bar classes – sometimes all in the same week.
+They bounce from yoga, to spin class, to bootcamp, to high intensity interval training, to bar classes – sometimes all in the same week.
 While these folks are often working very hard, they feel like they’re not getting the results they deserve for their effort.

 This is where the difference between following a progressive program and jumping from activity to activity comes into play.
 You will get better results from picking a primary training modality and sticking to it consistently for an extended period of time (we’re talking months to years) rather than “sampling” different classes all the time.
 That said, if your goal is simply to be active, have fun, and have new experiences, you may find fulfillment with that path.